Affiliate links on Android Authority may earn us a commission. Learn more.

 - Date of first stable rollout: November 15, 2021

 - Days passed since official OS launch: 41 days

 When it comes to software updates, Samsung is undoubtedly among the fastest in business.
 It also offers the longest major OS upgrades in the market.
 The South Korean manufacturer rolled out the Android 12 update to its phones a month after Google pushed it out to the Pixels.
 By comparison, Samsung released its Android 11 update three months after launch, so it’s great to see the company come out with even faster updates this time around.

 The Galaxy S21 series was the first in Samsung’s portfolio to receive the Android 12 update, which also introduced Samsung’s One UI 4 skin.
 The next Samsung phones to see Android 12 updates were the Galaxy Z Fold 3 and Z Flip 3.
 Samsung has been nearly as quick to update its popular mid-range phones like the Galaxy A51, Galaxy A52, and others with the latest software.
-Older devices like the Galaxy S10 series and Note 10 series started getting updated early in 2022.
+Newer devices like the Galaxy S10 series and Note 10 series started getting updated early in 2022.

 Meanwhile, Samsung’s reigning flagship, the Galaxy S22 series, launched with Android 12 out of the box.
 However, it introduced version 4.1 of One UI with some cosmetic changes and a handful of new features, like the ability to choose virtual RAM.

-- First device(s) with stable Android 12: Oppo Find X3 Pro
+- First device(s) with stable Android 12: OPPO Find X3 Pro

 - Date of first stable rollout: December 1, 2021